GAIA-X4PLC-AAD/ontology-management-base/README.md

 * Shapes have the name of the linked Ontology class and a suffix `Shape`.
 Example: `SensorShape`
 * Shapes must be linked with the associated OWL Class via the property `sh:targetClass`
 * References to other Self Descriptions are specified by a property having `sh:nodeKind sh:IRI`
-* The prefix of the SHACL shape must match the prefix defined in the ontology.
+* The prefix of the SHACL Shape must match the prefix defined in the ontology.
-* Every shape linking to an ontology must **nest** the `general` shape.
+* Every Shape linking to an ontology must **nest** the `general` Shape.
 Example:
   * Add prefix
     ```turtle
     @prefix general:https://github.com/GAIA-X4PLC-AAD/ontology-management-base/tree/main/general/ .